Vladimir Tretchikoff: Revival

-The most expensive Tretchikoff painting to date is Chinese Girl which went for nearly £1,000,000 at Bonhams, London in March 2013.
-The previous record was Red Jacket, which fetched £337,250 in October 2012, also at Bonhams.That record was soon broken at the same auction house.
-In March 2013, Chinese Girl was sold for GBP 982,050.It was bought by Laurence Graff, the British businessman and jeweller, who owns the Delaire Graff Estate near Stellenbosch in South Africa, where the picture is displayed.
+In March 2013 Chinese Girl went for nearly £1,000,000 at Bonhams, surpassing the previous record set by Red Jacket, which had fetched £337,250 in October 2012.
+In May 2025, South African auctioneers Strauss & Co achieved a new record with the sale of Tretchikoff's 1955 portrait Lady from the Orient for R31,892,000 (US$1,776,017 at the time) to an anonymous buyer.

 Death and legacy

 Tretchikoff suffered a stroke in 2002 that left him unable to paint, and died on 26 August 2006 in Cape Town, his home since 1946.
 He was survived by his wife Natalie, his daughter Mimi (b.
 1938), four granddaughters and five great-grandchildren.
 Natalie Tretchikoff died on 18 July 2007.

 The South African National Gallery never acquired an original Tretchikoff because they did not "really regard Tretchikoff as a South African artist".
 In Esme Berman's book, Art and Artists of Southern Africa, he is discussed in little more than two lines, under the heading "popular artists".
 Tretchikoff once said that the only difference between himself and Vincent van Gogh was that Van Gogh had starved whereas he had become rich.

 Illusionist Uri Geller is an admirer of Tretchikoff, in spite of agreeing with critics that his is anything but great art.
 He wrote, "You put a brick in the Tate today and it's art.
 Who decided that the Green Lady is kitsch?
 Not the hundreds of thousands who bought it."

 Another admirer of Tretchikoff is fashion designer Wayne Hemingway, who compared him to Andy Warhol.
 In his book, Just Above The Mantelpiece, which defends popular art, he wrote, "He achieved everything that Andy Warhol stated he wanted to do but could never achieve because of his coolness."

 Soon after his death the Tretchikoff Trust was established.
 The Trust hosts workshops for teenagers throughout South Africa.
 The Trust is based on Tretchikoff's life motto "Express your passion, do whatever you love, take action, no matter what".
 In 2011, the first Tretchikoff retrospective was held at the South African National Gallery in Cape Town.
 Curated by Andrew Lamprecht, it proved to be one of the most successful shows in the gallery's history.